REVOgati/Ecommerce_Consumer_Behaviour/README.md

  - The goal is to determine product purchase patterns and re-ordering in relation to consumer behaviour.

- - Therefore, the analysis will consists of the following:
+ - Therefore, the analysis will consists of the following 4 and their details to follow after in the phase: [Exploratory Data Analysis](#exploratory-data-analysis) to give you a full overview of the analysis process.

 	**1. Customer Segmentation:**\
  			- What are the distinct customer segments?\
-        	- How can we categorize customers as new, returning, or loyal?
+        	- How can we categorize customers as new or existing?\
+			-Purporse : To determine the general nature of the Online Store's Users.\

-	**2.Product and Department Insights:**\
+	**2.Product purchase Insights:**\
- 			- Analyze the distribution of products across different departments.\
-			- Identify which departments have the highest sales and reordering rates.\
+			- Identify which products have the highest sales and re-ordering rate and vice-versa.\
-			- Investigate which products and departments contribute the most to overall revenue.
+			- Purporse : To identify the best performing and least performing products, and draw reasons behind this, to help in improving the business sales.\

 	**3.Market Basket Analysis:**\
- 			- Perform market basket analysis to identify product associations and frequently co-purchased products.
-This can inform cross-selling and bundling strategies.
+ 			- Perform market basket analysis to identify product associations and frequently co-purchased products.\

-	**4.Re-ordering patterns:**\
- 			- Calculate the reordering rate for products
+			- Purporse: To inform cross-selling and bundling strategies.\

+	**4. Time-related Patterns:**\
+ 			- Calculate which time of the 24hour clock are most orders made, and which ones.\
+			-Purporse: To help in human resource scheduling and product availability.\

 ### **Data Sources**